-As noted in Recommendation 1.2, the Board assumes the responsibilities of the Nomination Committee in overseeing Board and Board Committee membership, succession planning and performance evaluation, in addition to Board member induction and development.
+As noted in Recommendation 1.2, the Board has established a Nomination Committee to oversee Board and Board Committee membership, succession planning and performance evaluation, in addition to Board member induction and development.

-The Company regularly assesses the skills and competencies required on the Board, although no formal performance evaluation was undertaken during the financial year ended 30 June 2021.
+The Company regularly assesses the skills and competencies required on the Board, although no formal performance evaluation was undertaken during the financial year ended 30 June 2023.
 The criteria for Board, Board Committee and Director evaluation is described in the Board Charter and also the Remuneration Committee Charter.